SofieThi/STH_Language/Self-assigned project/README.md

 ## self-assigned project: Testing the sentiment-roberta-large-english model on IMDB movie reviews

+-use the sentiment-roberta-large-english model on the IMDB movie reviews dataset

+-exclude reviews that are too long for the model to do sentiment analysis on

 -how well the model is performing?
 Make a classification report and save it to the output folder

 -Is the model better at predicting negative or positive sentiments?
 Make a confusion_matrix and save it to the output folder